ColoradoSchoolOfMines/acm-site/README.md

-# acm-site
+# acm.mines.edu
-The ACM site backend and frontend.
+Source code for the acm.mines.edu website.

 ## Setup
-First, clone the repository.
-Then, install dependencies using:
+Once the repository is cloned, install all dependencies using npm:
 ```
 cd acm-site
 npm install
 ```

 Next, make your environment file.
-A sample one is provided.
-`cp .env.sample .env`
+A sample one is provided: `cp .env.sample .env`

 The `.env` file should specify Google the client ID + secret for the OAuth2 hook, as well as a PostgreSQL database link.